Leading Education Series

 Learning Creates Australia Co-Chair Anthony Mackay AM is Commissioning Editor of the Leading Education Series (Published by Centre for Strategic Education).

-The ten papers (& counting) in this series make the case for change to broaden learning recognition and have enabled Learning Creates Australia to situate our work within an international reform agenda.
+The papers in this series make the case for change to broaden learning recognition and have enabled Learning Creates Australia to situate our work within an international reform agenda.
 They demonstrate best practices in broadening learning recognition internationally, map pathways forward for systems and articulate rigorous methodologies of measuring and assessing this change across learning systems.

 Building World Class Learning Systems (June 2022)